liamjbennett/blog/content/cv/short.md

 ## July 2016 - Present: Claranet Limited (London)

+:: *Head of Portfolio Architecture and Engineering*

+As Head of Portfolio Architecture I am responsible for the architecture and tooling underpinning all of Claranet UK’s portfolio of services.
+This includes supporting the definition of services, working with vendors and managing budgets for the investment in tools and in-house engineering capability.

+In addition, this role comes with the responsibility for the software development teams building internal tools for engineers in addition to customer facing tools and services.
+Focused on scaling these teams, evolving agile software development practices and delivering customer products based on flow and empathy.

 :: *Cloud Practice Director*

-As the Cloud Practice Director, I am responsible for the entire cloud engineering team of 40+ engineers across all supported cloud platforms (Azure, AWS, GCP, VMware) as well as Cloud Economists and Learning and Development.
+As the Cloud Practice Director, I was responsible for the entire cloud engineering team of 40+ engineers across all supported cloud platforms (Azure, AWS, GCP, VMware) as well as Cloud Economists and Learning and Development.